 Nomics API is used by funds, family offices, enterprises, and fintech developers and it enables access to trade data across a number of crypto exchanges.
-Instead of integrating with multiple exchange APIs, a user can stream data using Nomics as a single data source or aggregator for these exchanges.
+Instead of integrating with multiple exchange APIs, a user can stream data using Nomics as a single data source or an aggregator for these exchanges.

-Shrimpy API allows users of dApps to do cryptocurrency trading, allocation of portfolio, and collection of real-time data about market and trading activities so that they can make the right decision about trading and management of their assets.
+Shrimpy API allows users of dApps to do cryptocurrency trading, allocation of the portfolio, and collection of real-time data about market and trading activities so that they can make the right decision about trading and management of their assets.

 Through the API, developers gain access to data about crypto accounts, crypto users, trading of assets and analytics data with JSON being the preferred response format.
 Users can accomplish trade execution on various exchanges through this universal exchanges API without requiring multiple signups on each exchange.
-It can be helpful for developers looking forward to integrate scalable exchange trading functionality into their apps/dApps.
+It can be helpful for developers looking forward to integrating scalable exchange trading functionality into their apps/dApps.

 The Universal Exchange API was built as a cloud-based solution to address several crypto developer roadblocks such as Exchange Trading Product scalability and User Management.